by Texas Homesteader ~

 I needed to easily be able to open & close the window coverings daily to allow in light or close out cold.
 So I knew I wanted those coverings to primarily be cheery white wood blinds.

-But I wanted to soften the look with a window scarf, a valance or maybe side curtains.
+But I wanted to soften the look of the window with a valance or maybe side curtains.
 I was shocked when I started shopping for them and found out how expensive this little strip of fabric was!

 Window Treatments For Small Windows

 But when it came to the small bathroom windows I wanted something different.
 My thoughts were spinning with ideas of the look I was after.

 Then inspiration struck!
 My grandmother and my great grandmother were very accomplished in needlework. (not sure how I got left out of THAT in our gene pool!)